prescientmoon/solar-conflux/javascript/mongy/README.md

 const mydb = new Mongy();
 ```

-To connect to your datebase you need to call the (async) 'connect' method:
+To connect to your datebase you need to call the 'connect' method:
 ```
 mydb.connect(process.env.DBURL);
 ```